danielcalencar/raszzprime/README.md

 ## Building RA-SZZ

 Currently, RA-SZZ uses Apache Ant as the building tool for its core components.
-In order to run RA-SZZ, the components should be build in the following order (assuming you are at the raszzprime/ directory).
+In order to run RA-SZZ, the components should be built in the following order (assuming you are at the raszzprime/ directory).

 ```